Marcosxx1/Car-Rent-gin-golang-/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or bug fixes.

 The Car Rental App's architecture provides clarity, modularity, and scalability.
 This documentation offers insights into installation, usage, functionalities, and requirements, fostering a better understanding of the application's ecosystem.
-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-####side note: GORM doesn't suport []string (got error unsupported data type: &[])... to add later on the readme
-####side note: $ swag init --parseDependency --parseInternal due to package problems